pensadotech/MERN_BlankApp/README.md

 The models will be the Objet Document Mappings (ODM) for the MongoDB, throught the use of _'mongoose'_.

-The express routes will be devoted to handle database operations,or operations to retrieve data from outside.
+The express routes will be devoted to handle API operations like database access or retrieving data from outside.
 They will not be used for traditional HTML pages as MERN is a single page application.
 React will help defining the view, using components to render the application frontend.

 It is importnat to remember that the React components (client/src folders)  is a tool to program the frontend, and all the peices used will eventually be compiled and translated into a single page inside the _‘client/build’_ folder.
 React just provide the tools to facilitate the work for the developers, but is not what will be deployed.